patrickgrey/patrickgrey.1.1/app/_posts/2013-12-19-task-tasks.md

 I started using tasks for that purpose:

-* First I define a task e.g. svg logo (I want to use SVG for my logo).
+* I create a task post to define the problem e.g. svg logo (I want to use SVG for my logo).
-* I create a task post to define the problem.
+* A task should be a small enough chunk of work to complete quickly (a few hours) but large enough to be worthwhile documenting.
+If a task is too small, just mark it on git commit without a post.
+* Task posts should be prefixed with 'task-'
 * I commit that to git as the task start.
 * I continue with that task, and that task only, until it is complete or I have to abandon it.
 I document what I learn as I go to note handy techniques and useful links.
 * On completion I commit to git to mark the end of the task.